 Some of our recent projects include:

-- Projects and collaboration promoting mental health literacy and positive help-seeking attitudes for school-based mental health services among culturally and linguistically diverse adolescents.
+- Promoting mental health literacy and positive help-seeking attitudes for school-based mental health services among minority adolescents

 If you are a prospective student interested in applying to Dr. Wang's lab, please send an e-mail expressing your interest to firstname.lastname@example.org.
 Applicants with an interest in school-based mental health services, peer relationships, bullying prevention, parenting practice, working with culturally and linguistically diverse (CLD) students, and bridging the gap between research and practice are especially encouraged to apply.